ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/linkHelp.md

 * Descriptive link text makes it easier for everyone to find and follow links on a page that are of interest to them.

-* It is especially important for people using screen readers who only hear the link text and do not "see" the link in the context of other content on the page.
-So when URLs are used as *display text* or links the *display text* is ambiguous it is much harder for screen reader users to find and follow links of interest to them.
+* It is especially important for people using screen readers who typically only hear the display text spoken to them through a speech synthesize and do not "see" the link in the context of other content on the page.
+So when URLs or ambiguous text are used as the display text for a link, it is impossible in many cases, and much more difficult in the remaining cases for screen reader users to find and follow links of interest to them.

 ### More information